jacopofar/phaser-adventure-engine/dependencies_reason.md

 - webpack-dev-server: runs an HTTP server with automatic reload upon changes
 - axios-mock-adapter: mocks axios requests for testing
 - prettier: linting and reformatting
+- json-schema-to-typescript: generates the TS types from JSONschemas